-Praised by the Boston Globe for performing "with skill and directness," baritone and composer Joel Balzun is establishing himself as a mature new voice in the future of music.
+Baritone and composer Joel Balzun is establishing himself as a mature new voice in the future of music.
 His multi-faceted career has led him to work with some of the world’s most respected musicians and ensembles.

+A recent recipient of the Raphael Bundage Young Artist Award from the Orpheus National Vocal Competition, Mr. Balzun has appeared successfully on both the operatic and concert stages.
+Mr. Balzun made his solo debut at the Kennedy Centre in 2014, singing excerpts from Turandot.
 As a 2016 fellow at the Tanglewood Music Center, Mr. Balzun sang alongside Stephanie Blythe in a concert of American song, and Dawn Upshaw and Sanford Sylvan in Shostakovich's brooding Symphony No. 14.
-Other past appearances include the title role in Don Giovanni, the Four Villains in Les contes d'Hoffmann, "Dr. Malatesta" (Don Pasquale), "Valentin" (Faust), "Sid" (Albert Herring), "Le gaoler" and "Marquis de la Force" (Dialogues of the Carmelites), "John Brooke" (Little Women, M. Adamo), "Cascada" (The Merry Widow), and "Count Ceprano" and "Marullo" (Rigoletto).
-On the concert stage, Mr. Balzun has been a featured soloist in Copland's Old American Songs, Dvořák’s Te Deum, Fauré's Requiem, Haydn's The Creation, Peter Maxwell Davies' virtuosic Eight Songs for a Mad King, and numerous cantatas of Bach.
+Other past appearances include the title role in Don Giovanni, the Four Villains in Les contes d'Hoffmann, "Prince Yeletskiy" and "Count Tomskiy" (Pikovaya Dama), "Albert" (Werther), "Belcore" (L'elisir d'amore), "Dr. Malatesta" (Don Pasquale), "Valentin" (Faust), "Sid" (Albert Herring), and "John Brooke" (Little Women, M. Adamo), among others.
+On the concert stage, Mr. Balzun has been a featured soloist in Copland's Old American Songs, Dvořák’s Te Deum, Fauré's Requiem, Haydn's The Creation, Mahler's Lieder eines fahrenden Gesellen, and numerous cantatas of Bach.
 His acclaimed performance of Bach's Johannes-Passion with the Rochester Bach Festival was recently broadcast multiple times across the United States.

 Praised as “a composer to watch” by the Calgary Herald, Mr. Balzun has been the recipient of numerous commissions.
-His music has been performed across Canada, the United States, and Costa Rica, by ensembles such as Alberta Winds, Calgary Civic Symphony, Calgary Philharmonic Orchestra, CCM Wind Orchestra, Dallas Wind Symphony, the National Broadcast Orchestra of Canada, La Orquestra Vientos de Costa Rica, and Windago.
+His music has been performed in Canada, the United States, Costa Rica, and Taiwan, by ensembles such as Alberta Winds, Calgary Civic Symphony, Calgary Philharmonic Orchestra, CCM Wind Orchestra, Dallas Wind Symphony, the National Broadcast Orchestra of Canada, La Orquestra Vientos de Costa Rica, and Windago.
 Additional performances include those by Cadillac Moon Ensemble, Standing Wave Ensemble, and such luminary soloists as Corey Hamm and Richard Zeller.
 His music has been broadcast on CBC Radio 2 and Espace Musique.
 A selection of Mr. Balzun’s music is currently published by C. Alan Publications and Lovebird Music.
 He is an active member of ASCAP, CFAMC and SOCAN.

 Mr. Balzun studied Music Composition and Vocal Performance at University of Calgary, Biola University, and the Eastman School of Music, where he earned his Master's degree under the tutelage of Jan Opalach and Benton Hess.
 At Eastman, he was the only Master's student awarded an applied teaching assistantship for secondary voice lessons; he was subsequently nominated for the Teaching Assistant Prize for Excellence in Teaching.
+He has augmented his studies as a fellow at the Tanglewood Music Centre, where he was primarily mentored by Sanford Sylvan.
 He has studied composition with Robert Denham, David Eagle, Laurie Radford, and Christopher Wills; and voice with Reid Bruton, William Lock, Michelle Minke, and Richard Zeller.
 Mr. Balzun currently serves on the voice faculties of Biola University and Fullerton College.
-In addition to teaching voice lessons at both institutions, Mr. Balzun serves as the vocal coach and rehearsal pianist for Biola Opera at Biola University, where he also teaches and directs the Opera Scenes Workshop.
+In addition to teaching voice lessons at both institutions, Mr. Balzun also teaches group voices classes and Song Literature.
+He previously served as the vocal coach and rehearsal pianist for Biola Opera at Biola University, as well as the director of the Opera Scenes Workshop.